creame/trellis-simple-sync/README.md

 ## Notes
 * Tested up to Ansible 2.6.1
 * For database sync the development vagrant VM must be powered on every time you run a command
-* On every database command a `sitename_db_backup.sql.gz` file is automatically created inside destination environment Bedrock folder.
+* On every database sync a `db-backup-YYYYMMDDTHHMMSS.sql.gz` file is automatically created inside destination environment Bedrock folder.
 In development, if you don't want it to be saved in the repository:
-    * You can add `*_db_backup.sql.gz` to your Bedrock `.gitignore` file
+    * You can add `db-backup-*.sql.gz` to your Bedrock `.gitignore` file
     * Or you can comment `PULL > Backup development database` task on `database.yml`
 * If your site use Elementor, uncomment "Replace Elementor urls" tasks on `database.yml`